Viktor Ganzha

 1. Lighting helps players navigate the map by reducing the effect of "blind spots" and ensuring fair gameplay for all participants.

-2. The mini-map is a primary tactical tool that allows players to understand the positions of their teammates and enemies.
+Poor lighting can impact not only visibility but also FPS, potentially rendering the map unplayable.2.
+The mini-map is a primary tactical tool that allows players to understand the positions of their teammates and enemies.

 It simplifies navigation, helping both new and experienced players quickly orient themselves, even on complex maps.